by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: at the level of the pain threshold (first sensation of discomfort)

-The practitioner should work on the insertion of the piriformis muscle into the greater trochanter.
+The practitioner should work on inserting the piriformis muscle into the greater trochanter.
 Refer to the anatomical landmarks at the beginning of the video: the dashed straight line indicates the sacral edge; the U-shaped dashed line, the greater trochanter; the cross sign, the insertion of the gluteus medius muscle into the tip of the greater trochanter; the circle, the insertion of the piriformis into the greater trochanter.

 First, find the tip of the greater trochanter and place the thumb slightly behind where the piriformis muscle inserts into the greater trochanter.
 At this spot, compress the tissue against the bone and apply friction as shown in the video.
 Pay attention to the position of the thumb.